 Is smoking vegan?
 It’s pretty clear by now that cigarettes are bad for your health, but are they objectionable from a vegan perspective?
-In this video we look into hidden ingredients, animal testing, worker conditions, and more!
+Let’s look into hidden ingredients, animal testing, worker conditions, and more!

 - Animal Ingredients: Pig's blood, Beeswax and Beaver Anal Sacs